 Fills the need of recent increases in demand for credentialed teachers in public schools.
 The emphasis provides essential course work that satisfies the newly developed California State Standards in Health Science.
 Upon graduation, students will be ready to enter the teaching credential program with virtually all course work in the single subject program completed.

 The following foundation courses or their equivalents must be completed prior to graduation.
 While it is not mandatory to complete the foundation courses before taking the core courses, individuals are encouraged to work toward completion of foundation courses prior to the junior year.
 Students entering from the community college system, or other four-year universities, should have their transcripts evaluated by a department adviser in order to receive credit for equivalent courses taken elsewhere.
-To determine whether courses taken at another college or university may be accepted as foundation courses, individuals should seek the assistance of an adviser in the Department of Health Education.
-Some foundation courses may be counted for SFSU general education credit; a health education adviser will help determine this.
+To determine whether courses taken at another college or university may be accepted as foundation courses, individuals should seek the assistance of an advisor in the Department of Health Education or consult ASSIST.
+Some foundation courses may be counted for SFSU lower division general education credit; a GE advisor available in Undergraduate Advising can help determine this.
 Upon completing 48 units, please take the JEPET or ENG 414.
 Students must pass the JEPET or ENG 414 before enrolling in H ED 431.
 Effective Fall 2009: if you have not taken the JEPET exam, you may enroll in a GWAR course (example: H ED 400) that will satisfy the requirement the JEPET used to serve.
 Please see an adviser for details.

 Metro Academies Student Success Program